-- 1st Offense: \$75 fine, written reprimand, and substance screening/education. - 2nd Offense: \$125 fine, disciplinary probation, and substance screening/education. - 3rd Offense: \$200 fine, deferred suspension from the University, and a substance screening or referral as specified in sanction letter. - 4th Offense: University suspension and required completion of outpatient/inpatient treatment prior to the ability to reenroll at the University. - c.
+- 1st Offense: Written reprimand, and educational sanctions. - 2nd Offense: Disciplinary probation, and substance screening/education. - 3rd Offense: Deferred suspension from the University, and a substance screening or referral as specified in sanction letter. - 4th Offense: University suspension and required completion of outpatient/inpatient treatment prior to the ability to reenroll at the University. - c.
 Selling, furnishing, or giving any beverage containing alcohol to any person under 21 years of age.
-Standard sanction: deferred suspension from the residence halls, \$200 fine, and a referral for substance screening/education. - d.
+Standard sanction: deferred suspension from the residence halls, and a referral for substance screening/education. - d.
 Prohibited items or activities that encourage excessive drinking.
 This includes but is not limited to: using or possessing excessive amounts or prohibited sources of alcohol (e.g., kegs, beerballs); using or possessing items or devices that encourage excessive drinking (e.g., bars, beer bongs, funnels); or organizing or participating in activities that encourage excessive drinking (e.g., beer pong, drinking games, or contests).
-Standard sanction: deferred suspension from the residence halls, \$200 fine, and referral for substance screening/education. - e.
+Standard sanction: deferred suspension from the residence halls, and referral for substance screening/education. - e.
 Charging a fee when hosting parties.
-Standard sanction: deferred suspension from the residence halls, \$200 fine, and a referral for substance screening/education. - f.
-Being intoxicated or exhibiting behaviors associated with intoxication or impairment.
-Standard sanction: deferred suspension from the residence halls, \$150 fine, and referral for a substance screening.
+Standard sanction: deferred suspension from the residence halls, and a referral for substance screening/education. - Being intoxicated or exhibiting behaviors associated with intoxication or impairment.
+Standard sanction: deferred suspension from the residence halls, and referral for a substance screening.